Thinking about your Ex ALL the time? Here’s why, and how to stop.

 Perhaps the most insidious kind of Ex-attachment is that related to your biology: When you don’t understand how you’re maintaining your attachment to your Ex on a neurological level, you can get stuck for years — even though you want desperately to move on.
 (For much more on this subject check out my book, “Exaholics: Breaking Your Addiction to An Ex Love”)

-Yes, it’s hard to stop thinking about your Ex, but it’s also necessary: Not being able to move on emotionally after a breakup or divorce can impact your life in major ways.
+Yes, it’s hard to stop thinking about your Ex, but it’s also necessary.
+Not being able to move on emotionally after a breakup or divorce can impact your life in major ways.
+Here are just a few of the consequences you might be experiencing… Can you relate?

 Dating While You’re Still Thinking About Your Ex